unitaryfund/mitiq/docs/source/guide/guide_06-error-mitigation.rst

 :math:`\langle X\rangle_{0}`.
 The extraction for :math:`\langle X\rangle_{0}` can occur with several statistical fitting models, which can be linear or non-linear.
-These methods are contained in the :mod:`mitiq.factories` and :mod:`mitiq.zne` modules.
+These methods are contained in the :mod:`mitiq.zne.inference` and :mod:`mitiq.zne` modules.

 In theory, one way zero-noise extrapolation can be simulated, also with ``mitiq``, is by picking an underlying noise model, e.g., a memoryless bath such that the system dissipates with Lindblad dynamics.
 Likewise, zero-noise extrapolation can be applied also to non-Markovian noise models :cite:`Temme_2017_PRL`.
 However, it is important to point out that zero-noise extrapolation is a very general method in which one is free to scale and extrapolate almost whatever parameter one wishes to, even if the underlying noise model is unknown.